 The equality information, the school’s ethos and values along with the accessibility plan it’s associated action plan and the Special Education Needs and Disabilities (SEND) information demonstrates the school’s commitment to the Public Sector Equality Duty.

-Equality information is reviewed annually – follow the link below for 2017 Equality Objectives.
+Equality information is reviewed annually – follow the link below to read our ‘SEND, Equality and Accessibility Objectives Action Plan 2017 to 2021’

 SEND – Special Educational Needs and Disabilities